Saurabhkr952/Advance-stuffs-Devops-Notes-/readme.md

 - Unit 4: [Advanced Kubernetes Deployment Strategies](https://www.f5.com/company/blog/nginx/microservices-march-advanced-kubernetes-deployment-strategies)

+### Kubeseal has
+- cli(use to encrypt secrets )
+- controller(install in k8s to decrypt secrets)
+- Also renews keys in 30
+- Doesn't means that the key rotation.
+Basically it creates new keys and also stores old key to encrypt new secrets.

+Summary: encrypt the secrets & store it in the GitHub and then it can only be decrypted via kubeseal controller

 #### USE configmap and secrets as as volumemount and use `readOnly: true` to only read from volumes.
 #### and if you use configmap as env variable use `immutable: true` to protects you from accidental (or unwanted) updates that could cause applications outages.